hisourav4u/ParkingLot-SquadStack-Activity-/README.md

 Return slot number for the car with registration number “RegNo”

 5. "Leave n".
-Vacate the slot number n from the parking lot, i.e. car which was parked at slot number n has left the space if there exists no car at slot number n, print “Slot already vacant”
+Vacate the slot number n from the parking lot, i.e. car which was parked at slot number n has left the space.
+If there exists no car at slot number n, print “Slot already vacant”

 6. "Vehicle_registration_number_for_driver_of_age x".
 Get all parked vehicle registration numbers of cars parked by the driver of age x